Skip to main content

 INSTRUCTIONS FOR AUTHORS

-• Abstracts must be written in English not exceeding 400 words (including title, authors, affiliations), and must be submitted as a Word file (xxx.doc) via the online submission form.
+• Abstracts must be written in English not exceeding 400 words (excluding the title, authors, affiliations), and must be submitted as a Word file (xxx.doc) via the online submission form.

 • Use font Arial 10 characters per inch (font size 10).